 \subsection{Different Layers use Interchangeable Numeric Representations}

-Having found the remarkable degree to which the embeddings for numbers align across different models and the noteworthy universality of sinusoidal representations in varied contexts, we turn to further analyses assessing the extent to which these structures are utilized by the models.
-First, we address whether the same sinusoidal structure is conserved across a model's computations.
+Having found the remarkable degree to which the embeddings for numbers align across different models and the noteworthy universality of sinusoidal representations in varied contexts, as a final step, we turn to assess whether the models utilize the identical representation throughout its computation.
+To investigate that, we employ the probes from \Cref{sec:universal:contexts} trained separately for each separate model layer ($L_i$) and measure the accuracy of each probe on representations derived for every \textit{other} layer $L_j \neq L_i$.

-To that end, we employ the probes we developed in \Cref{sec:universal:contexts} trained separately for each model layer, $L_i$, and measure the accuracy of each probe on representations derived for every \textit{other} layer $L_j \neq L_i$.
-This approach, while informative, comes with the caveat that probes trained for a given layer $L_i$ might pick up on idiosyncrasies inherent to a specific layer --- i.e., the probes might not disentangle what is specific to numbers as opposed to what is specific to a layer.
-To address this point, we also fit probes using \textit{all but one} layer ($L_1 , L_2, \dots L_{i-1}, ~ L_{i+1}, \dots L_n $), and evaluate the performance on representations from the held out layer $L_i$.
-As previously, we hold out a subset of 100 numbers for assessing generalization in validation and test conditions.
+While informative, this approach still comes with the caveat that probes trained for a given layer $L_i$ may pick up on idiosyncrasies inherent to a specific layer --- i.e., the probes might not disentangle what is specific to numbers as opposed to what is specific to $L_i$.
+To address this point, we also fit probes using \textit{all but one} layer ($L_1 , L_2, \dots L_{i-1}, ~ L_{i+1}, \dots L_n $), and evaluate performance on representations from the held out layer $L_i$.
+As before, we hold out 100 numbers for assessing generalization in validation and test conditions.